muses-code-js/learn-html/_steps/step0-what-is-the-web.markdown

 In simple terms, the web works like this:

 1. You ask your browser for a web page.
-2. Your browser asks another computer for that web page.
+2. Your browser sends a request for that page to the appropriate computer on the internet.
 3. The other computer sends the web page back.
 4. Your browser receives the web page and displays it for you.